eu-digital-identity-wallet/eudi-docs-site/docs/Reference Implementation/Quality Assurance.md

 | Performance | CI / Device tests |
 | Regression | CI pipelines |

-Further details about the Test Management and the Testing tools can be found [here](https://github.com/eu-digital-identity-wallet/eudi-doc-testing-application-internal/blob/main/README.md).

 ## 💻 Test Environments
 All testing activities are performed within two controlled environments that support continuous integration, verification, and release readiness activities for the EUDI Wallet:
 - Development (DEV)